Healthy Coleslaw Recipe

 After a couple of months of sitting in hospital waiting rooms and a lot of restaurant food being consumed, my body was not looking….well….it wasn’t looking how I like it to look.

 Enter gym membership (can I tell you how GREAT it feels to be back in the gym?) and healthy eating.

-1/2 to 1 tsp Dijon mustard (Add it to your liking)
+- 1/2 to 1 teaspoon Dijon mustard (add to taste)

 Mix together mayo, yogurt, sugar, vinegar, celery salt, and mustard until smooth with a fork.
 Pour over cabbage and carrots, mix well.
 Cover and refrigerate for at least one hour.
 Serve garnished with freshly cracked black pepper or chopped fresh parsley.